 TJ Sorrentine joined the Brown coaching staff in 2008 and was named the Associate Head Coach at Brown in 2011.
-He begins his second season under head coach Mike Martin.
+A member of the New England Basketball Hall of Fame, he begins his fourth season under head coach Mike Martin.
 Sorrentine was the Interim Head Coach of the Bears from March 5, 2012 - June 1, 2012.
 A Pawtucket, Rhode Island native, Sorrentine is well respected as a national recruiter and is recognized as one of the top up-and-coming coaches in the country.

 A 2005 graduate of Vermont with a B.A. in sociology, Sorrentine was a two-year captain, America East Rookie of the Year and Player of the Year, a three-time First Team All-conference player and an Honorable Mention All-American.
 He was also named to the America East Academic Honor Roll in 2002 and 2003.

 “It’s always been a dream of mine to coach, and having an opportunity to coach at Brown and in my home state is a dream come true,” said Sorrentine.

 The point guard led Vermont to two NCAA Tournament appearances, in 2004 and 2005, and hit the game winning three-point basket that crushed the Syracuse Orangemen in the first round of the NCAA Tournament at the DCU Center in Worcester.

 Sorrentine played professionally from 2005-2008, playing with Kk Krka in Slovenia, FC Porto in Portugal, Branca Nouvo Trappani in Italy, and the Florida Flame of the NBA Developmental League.
 He also played in the NBA Summer League with the Miami Heat and Milwaukee Bucks.